stanl3y/teaching/workshop-sql/notes.md

 ## further reading
 (MariaDB vs MySQL)
-- in simplified terms: MySQL is the most common database, and MariaDB is an alias for MySQL
+- in simplified terms: MySQL is the default choice of an SQL-database, and MariaDB is an alias for MySQL
-- (_in more detail: MariaDB is a fork (a clone) of MySQL, since MySQL was bought by Oracle -- i.e. they are very similar, but being developed by different people_)
+- (_in more detail: MariaDB is a fork (a clone) of MySQL, since MySQL was bought by Oracle -- i.e. they are very similar, but developed by different people_)

 (tutorials)